Charmaine Watkiss, completed her MA in Drawing at Wimbledon College of Art, 2018. Her work is concerned with what she calls ‘memory stories’.

 Liverpool Biennial 2023

-Charmaine Watkiss’ work forms what she calls ‘memory stories’, visual representations of her research into the African Caribbean diaspora mapped onto life-sized figures.
-The artist’s work traces African ancestral traditions which survived the Transatlantic crossing; the stories, rituals, and customs which have become a part of Caribbean culture.
-‘Witness’ (2023) depicts two deities who share tales of courage in the face of adversity.
-The illustrated figures are symbols of collection and reflection, representing the unheard voices and stories which survived the Middle Passage.
-The work invites us to contemplate, reflect and gather our energy for the journey towards healing.
+‘Witness’ is a ‘memory story’ told through the eyes of two spirit deities who share tales of great courage in the face of adversity.
+The illustrated figures are symbols of collection and reflection, representing the unheard voices and stories which survived the Middle Passage (the forced voyage of enslaved people across the Atlantic).
+They invite us to contemplate, reflect and gather our energy for the journey towards healing.

 Showing at Victoria Gallery & Museum